h-fuzzy-logic/data-analytics-spring/README.md

 For several years now, I’ve heard acquaintances lament: <i>We don’t have spring anymore.
 We skip spring and go straight to summer.
 I miss spring-like temperatures.</i>  To see if data supports this belief, I decided to analyze publicly available NOAA weather station data collected from 1910 - 2019 at the Knoxville, TN airport.

 # Tools Used
-* Jupyter Notebook
+* Data source.
+NOAA Global Historical Climatology Network Daily (GHCN-D) via [AWS](https://aws.amazon.com/marketplace/pp/prodview-dzppucmwfpuk4)
+* Data engineering.
+AWS S3, Glue Crawler, Athena.
-* Python, pandas, seaborn
+* Data analysis.
+Jupyter Notebook, Python, pandas, seaborn

 # Summary of Findings
 * There is evidence to support the perception that summer-like temperatures from April 1 to May 31 have happened more frequently since 2008 in Knoxville, TN.